uwe-creative-technology/UWECreativeTechnologyMSc-handbook/structure.md

 * Assemble and present a portfolio of research with evidence of evaluation and tangible outputs.
 (A and B)
 ### Assessment
 The presentation will be used to establish learners’ knowledge and comprehension of the module content delivered in lectures practical sessions and reinforced through reading materials.
 The assignment will be used to assess learners’ ability to comprehend an apply research methods in the creative technologies and the communication of such systems.

+## Digital Connections (15 Credit Core module, semester 2)

+In this 15 Credit module we will apply visual design, usability principles and digital sharing strategies to personal creative or technological practice through modern communication channels.
+### Syllabus outline
+Indicative areas of study:

+* The current web environment, clients and servers, browsers, displays, human-web interaction.
+* Tools of the internet HTML, CSS, Javascript.
+The document object model, WAI ARIA, accessibility and standards orientated design and development.
+* Multiplatform distribution, responsive design, semantic markup, client side and server side processing technologies. workflow and development environments
+* Web design principles and guidelines: usability, accessibility, W3 recommendations, site design guidelines, accessibility and internationalisation.
+* Site design, site purpose, planning, and structure.
+* Page and interface design, navigation and interaction.
+* User navigation control and content contribution, incorporating multimedia elements, creating and maintaining pages with an authoring tool.
+* Designing responsive content for multi-platform distribution.
+* Legibility.
+Reading and attention.
+Embedding fonts.
+* Designing for interactivity.
+Editing.
+Enriched content: multimedia and hypermedia.
+* Visual design: Design sketches and prototypes.
+Designing for visual appeal.
+Observing and critiquing existing sites.
+Graphic design: the Web palette; GIF, JPEG, PNG.

+### Learning goals
+On successful completion of this module students will be able to:

+* Author simple web pages using modern web standards and best practice programming techniques Assess the suitability of the target website for different platforms, e.g. mobile, extranet, intranet.
+* Critically evaluate user interface design
+* Recognise and apply visual design and usability principles to a given context and specification
+* Devise, design, assemble and implement a strategies for sharing personal creative or technological practice through modern communication channels

+### Assessment
+The assignment for this module will assess learners’ practical skills in the production and communication of work via digital media.
+This will involve demonstrating an ability to assemble a portfolio of information rich digital media content.The presentation will be used to establish learners’ knowledge and comprehension of the module theory and content delivered in lectures practical sessions and reinforced through reading materials.